-Financial instruments include cash and cash equivalents, restricted cash, acquired real estate properties and non-controlling interest, accounts receivable, other deposits and prepayments, due from related parties, due from employees, other receivables, long-term investments, accounts payable, customer deposits, other payables and accrued liabilities, and borrowings.
-The carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, other deposits and prepayments, due from related parties, due from employees, other receivables, accounts payable, customer deposits, other payables and accrued liabilities, and short-term bank borrowings approximate their fair value due to the short term maturities of these instruments.
+Financial instruments include cash and cash equivalents, restricted cash, accounts receivable, other deposits and prepayments, due from employees, other receivables, long-term investments, accounts payable, customer deposits, other payables, and borrowings.
+The carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, other deposits and prepayments, due from employees, other receivables, accounts payable, customer deposits, other payables and accrued liabilities, and short-term bank borrowings approximate their fair value due to the short term maturities of these instruments.
 The Group is exposed to credit risk for financial assets and its maximum amount of loss in the event of non performance by the counterparty is the recorded amount.
-The Group generally does not require collateral for its financial assets.
+The Group generally does not require collateral for its financial assets or liabilities, except as disclosed in Note 8.